machingclee/2020-11-11-deep-learning-study/README.md

 ### 2020-12-18-neural-style-transfer

-This implementation is very technical, when I have deeper understand will revisit this topic.
+This implementation is very technical, when I have deeper understanding I will revisit this topic.
 Applied style-transfer to some of my artwork:

 <img src="2020-12-18-neural-style-transfer/comparison.png" width="450">